 To create a membership site, you must make sure that you are using the right WordPress platform.
 Yes, there are two types of WordPress.

 Typically, a domain name costs around $14.99 / year, web hosting around $7.99 / month, and an SSL certificate costs around $69.99 / year.

 Thankfully, we have a way to fix that.

-Bluehost, an official WordPress recommended hosting provider, has agreed to offer our users a free domain name, free SSL certificate, and a discount on web hosting.
+They have agreed to offer our readers a free domain name, free SSL certificate, and a 69% discount on web hosting.

 Note: At WPBeginner, we believe in full transparency.
 If you sign up with Bluehost using our referral link, then we will earn a small commission at no extra cost to you (in fact, you will save money and get a free domain + SSL certificate).
 We would get this commission for recommending just about any WordPress hosting service, but we only recommend products that we use personally and believe will add value to our readers.

 Once you have signed up for hosting and set up your domain name, it’s time to install WordPress.
 With Bluehost, WordPress comes pre-installed.